codec-abc/typescript-react-redux-electron-template/README.md

-# typescript-react-redux-electron-template

-Little template to start a project with React, Redux and Typescript (and optionally Electron).
+this project is a little template to start a project with React, Redux and Typescript (and optionally Electron).
 It uses Webpack to generate a single javascript file for output.
 The build is automated with gulp.

-It is a simple counter example.
+It is a simple up and down counter example.

 # Build